Jokr-kr/React_Mars_Project/README.md

 ---------------------------------------------------------
 ## API Reference

-non for the time being
+none for the time being

 ---------------------------------------------------------
 ## Acknowledgements